NixOS/rfcs/rfcs/0019-maintainers.md

 [motivation]: #motivation
 <!--  Why are we doing this? -->
 Currently we have two mechanism in place that explictly describes who the owner is.
-It either is defined in the `metadata.maintainers` in a `stdenv.mkDerivation`, or when it matches a pattern in `CODEOWNERS` file.
+It either is defined in the `meta.maintainers` in a `stdenv.mkDerivation`, or when it matches a pattern in `CODEOWNERS` file.

-The metadata.maintainers only covers the packages, and does not used to determine reviewers for packages on GitHub.
+The `meta.maintainers` only covers the packages, and does not used to determine reviewers for packages on GitHub.

 The [`CODEOWNERS`](https://help.github.com/articles/about-codeowners/)